Tourism Boom Drives Greek Economy To Surplus

 Current account deficits have been a drag on the Greek economy for decades, offset with borrowing and capital investment from abroad.

-The payments gap swelled to 15 percent of national output in 2008 after the country entered the euro zone, fed by a debt-fueled economic boom that led to a consumption frenzy on foreign imports.
+The payments gap swelled to 15 percent of national output in 2008 after the country entered the euro zone, fed by a debt-fuelled economic boom that led to a consumption frenzy on foreign imports.

 But the ensuing debt crisis in 2009 plunged the country into an economic depression that shrank its economy by almost a quarter, helping Athens correct the imbalance and leading to a current account surplus of EUR€1.24 billion last year, or about 0.7 percent of gross domestic product (GDP).